 13. Do not disturb them from 2 minutes.
 Then use a perforated ladle and turn to the other side.
 Fry till golden and crisp.
 Remove moong dal vada to a colander.

 These are the air fryer dal vadas.
 I place them on the tray/rack and air fry for 15 to 17 minutes at 180 C or 360 F. I do not spray oil or preheat the fryer as mine does not require.
 But if needed, preheat for 10 mins and then spray them with oil.
-I brush the hot dal vada with ghee otherwise they will be too dry.
+I brush the hot dal vada with ghee as they turn out too dry.

 Serve dal vada hot with your favorite chutney.